-If candidate values are available for a slot at inference, TripPy-R can utilise value matching to benefit from supporting predictions.
-In that case, the sequence tagging and value matching predictions compete over the slot update.
-We use confidence scores to make an informed decision for a DS update.
-Given the current dialogue turn, and candidate values for a slot, we can use the attention weights $\vctr{m}_{1,\mathrm{w}}$ of the value attention layer as individual scores for each value.
-Alternatively, we can use the L2-norm between input and values, i.e., $e_{S_i,j} = \|\vctr{q}_{2,\mathrm{o}} - \vctr{r}_{V_{S_i,j}}\|_2$, and $\vctr{e}_{S_i} = [e_{S_i,1},\dots,e_{S_i,|V_{S_i}|}]$ is the set of scores.
-We apply
+If candidate values are known at inference, TripPy-R can utilise value matching to benefit from supporting predictions for the $\mathit{span}$ case.
+Since sequence tagging and value matching predictions would compete over the slot update, we use confidence scores to make an informed decision.
+Given the current input, and candidate values for a slot, we can use the attention weights $\vctr{m}_{\mathrm{w}}$ of the value attention as individual scores for each value.
+We can also use the L2-norm between input and values, i.e., $e_{S_i,j} = \|\vctr{q}_{\mathrm{o}} - \vctr{r}_{V_{S_i,j}}\|_2$, and $\vctr{e}_{S_i} = [e_{S_i,1},\dots,e_{S_i,|V_{S_i}|}]$ is the score set.
+Then